 Configuring the Anti-Knuckling Device for Your Dog

-- The Shock Cord When your dog is standing in a neutral position (as shown below) there should be the slightest amount of tension on the shock cord.
+- The Shock Cord When your dog is standing in a neutral position (as shown above) there should be the slightest amount of tension on the shock cord.
 The purpose of the shock cord is to engage the foot when the dog walks and then return it to a neutral position.
 The shock cord can be adjusted by squeezing the ends of the cord lock together.

 - The Foot Harness The webbing of the toe loop portion of the foot harness fits over the middle two toes, crisscrosses over the top of the paw, then wraps around the lower leg (above the paw) and buckles in the back.
 The toe loop should slide easily over the two middle toes and there should be a half inch of space between the top of the dog’s paw (underneath the middle slide buckle and “D” ring) and the webbing where it crisscrosses.
 The foot harness can be adjusted by sliding the slide buckle forward or backwards, and then adjusting the Velcro end of the strap accordingly.